 Lieutenant Colonel Chris Reid is the Divisional Commander for Western Australia.
 This role is provide direction and oversight to the work of The Salvation Army within this state.
 She is also part of the national Executive Mission Leadership team.

 She has almost 30 years’ experience in The Salvation Army since her commissioning/ordination as an officer in 1989 with 23 of those leading local Salvation Army churches.
 Her passion is the local church!
 In 2007, she was the delegate of the International College of Officers in London, and in 2015, she was a delegate of the Arrow Executive Leadership course.
 She holds Diplomas in ministry, coaching and counselling.

 Chris is married to Stuart and they have 2 adult children and 4 grandchildren.
 A part from family time, great day for Chris is coffee and book or spending time with close friends.

 Lieutenant Colonel Stuart Reid is the Divisional Mission Resources Secretary and the Divisional Spiritual Life Secretary for Western Australia

-Lieutenant Colonel Winsome Merrett is the Assistant National Chief Secretary.
+Lieutenant Colonel Winsome Merrett is the Assistant Chief Secretary.
 She has responsibility over a national portfolio which includes International Development, Enterprise Project Management Office, Internal Audit, Professional Standards and Quality and, Governance and Risk.

 She has served as an officer for 31 years in a variety of appointments across Australia, including pastoral church ministry, church resourcing ministries and administrative leadership.